jserranohidalgo/spark-intro/README.md

         docker run -it --rm -p 8888:8888 -p 4040:4040 -m 4g -v {c:/path/to/downloaded/folder}:/home/jovyan/work almondsh/almond:0.9.1
         ```

-    It can take a while to download the images for the first time.
+    It can take a while to download the image for the first time.

-4. Enter in Jupyter
+4. Enter Jupyter

     4.1 Copy the token that is shown in the terminal
     ```